martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 SDP `fingerprint` attribute value - is used in both sessions.

-Where ICE {{?ICE=RFC8445}} is used, Mallory also needs to ensure that connectivity between Patsy and Norma succeed, either by forwarding checks or answering and generating the necessary messages.
+Where ICE {{?ICE=RFC8445}} is used, Mallory also needs to ensure that connectivity checks between Patsy and Norma succeed, either by forwarding checks or answering and generating the necessary messages.

 ## Unique Session Identity Solution {#sess-id}